Alpha Wolf (pickup truck)

-The Alpha Wolf is an electric compact pickup truck planned to be produced by American electric vehicle company Alpha Motor Corporation.
+The Alpha Wolf is an electric compact pickup truck concept by American electric vehicle company Alpha Motor Corporation.

 Overview

 The Alpha Wolf was revealed in March 2021 as a 3D render of a 2-door off-road pickup truck.
 The styling resembled the company's previously-revealed models, the ACE and JAX.
 All of Alpha's vehicles only existed as 3D models, until Alpha Motor Corporation presented its first prototype, the WOLF electric truck, at the Petersen Automotive Museum, Los Angeles in August later that year.

 The WOLF+ prototype debuted at the Seoul Mobility Show in March 2023, accompanied by the WOLF.